 Ivan turned to the GEIR program, under which a university can step in any time during the year to facilitate an entrepreneur’s visa until the company can independently seek one.
 Haiser moved the company to the Venture Development Center.
 It was a win-win collaboration, as the university was actively seeking highly skilled mentors for a new engineering program.
 Haiser’s company filed an H-1B visa a petition and it was granted.
 The Venture Development Center had written a letter describing how the work performed by Ivan furthers the normal, primary, or essential work performed by the University of Massachusetts.

 The visa kept the founding team intact and focused on developing the business.
 The following April, the company filed an H-1B petition in the lottery, and was notified in September that it had been granted.
 The company then “graduated” and moved from the Venture Development Center, with an H-1B visa independent of the University of Massachusetts.
-The company was at the Venture Development Center for about one year, during which it completed pilot projects and raised additional funding to manufacture and distribute more furniture units.
+The company was at the Venture Development Center for about one year, during which it completed pilot projects and raised additional $6,000,000 Series A funding to manufacture and distribute more furniture units.

-GEIR also solves a chicken and egg problem.
-It gives entrepreneurs more time to raise funding for their startup company so it can qualify to sponsor an H-1B, O-1 or EB-2 visa.
-Let’s look at the chicken and egg problem to further illustrate how GEIR works.
+The latter case is typical.
 While on OPT approved by their university, an entrepreneur started building a minimum viable product, and continued to seek feedback from potential investors and customers.
 U.S. immigration rules are fairly simple–the majority of work (paid or unpaid) they will be doing during OPT must be related to their major field of study.

-Creatively using federal authorization of cap-exempt employment of entrepreneurs
+Why cap-exempt employment of entrepreneurs is authorized

 1. “Employed by” a cap-exempt organization.
 USCIS regulations state that if an individual already is employed under a cap-exempt H-1B by a cap-exempt organization, then any other employer including the employee’s startup company may immediately petition for its own cap-exempt H-1B to be concurrent with the cap-exempt organization’s H-1B.